-Return to nature hiking through the Cotswolds, enjoying the freedoms of walking in at your own pace, in your own time.
+Return to nature hiking through the Cotswolds on this self-guided walking holiday, enjoying the freedoms of walking at your own pace, in your own time.
 Immerse yourself in the history and heritage of England and rediscover the English countryside by walking on your own, as a couple or bringing friends and family to walk with you.

 No Hassle Self-Guided Walking Tours

 We take all the hassle out of walking by including all luggage transfers, organising and booking all accommodation, providing maps, GPS instructions, and recommending incredible iconic manors, estates, gardens, ancient sites and more to visit along the way.
 Walk through the Cotswolds along canals, rivers and meadows into our incredible towns and cities.

 cURL error 28: Operation timed out after 10001 milliseconds with 0 bytes received

 Guests arrive at lunchtime into Moreton in Marsh, a 90 minute direct journey from London Paddington.
 Our guides will meet you at the station and settle you into your hotel.
 We give you a full and detailed briefing on the tour and set you off on an afternoon walk to Batsford’s impressive arboretum, one of the largest private tree collections in the country and a gentle introduction to the Cotswold landscape.